ndsev/erdblick/README.md

 `erdblick` is a dynamic mapviewer built on the `mapget` feature service.

-> **Warning ⚠️**: Erdblick is still under active development and hasn't reached its final form.
-However, we'd love to hear your feedback during this phase.

 **Capabilities:** 🛠️

 * 🗺️ View map layers from a specific [`mapget`](https://github.com/klebert-engineering/mapget) server.